 The Property's 8.25 acres are currently zoned Residential High ("RH").
 The Comprehensive Plan Future Land Use Map designates the Property as a Social and Civic Network place.
-The Applicant is requesting to change the RH zoning designation of the Property to PD-M to allow for up to ten new affordable residential townhouses.
+The Applicant is requesting to change the RH zoning designation of the Property to PD-M to allow for ten new affordable residential townhouses in the northeast corner of the Property.
 The existing Church will continue to operate as currently approved pursuant to a 1991 Special Use Permit.
+As part of the application, the Church also proposes to develop up to 38 parking spaces in the southwest corner of the Property.